 Roomy at the Toe

 During a run, the extra blood and fluid flow and the impact of each strike causes your foot to swell.
-To accommodate for this, your running shoes should have extra space at the toe and the toe box, says RoadRunner Sports.
+To accommodate for this, your running shoes should have extra space at the toe and the toe box, says the American Heart Association.
 When standing in your shoes, there should be a thumb's width of space between the end of your longest toe and the tip of the shoe.
 You should be able to wiggle your toes.

 Glove-Like at Mid-Sole